gatsbyjs/gatsby/docs/blog/2018-10-26-export-a-drupal-site-to-gatsby/index.md

 tags: ["drupal", "tutorials"]
 ---

 This blogpost explains how I learned to reduce the cost of maintaining a simple brochure or blog site.
 When using Drupal, you need at least a shared hosting platform (there is no Wordpress.com for Drupal sites).
-So, migrating to a static site generator, like Jekyll, seemed like a good idea.
-Gatsby can do this too, and it is also a great opportunity to learn React and then get hosting for free using something like GitHub Pages.
-So this post is going to describe how to migrate a simple blog--that has featured images on the posts, comments and tags--from Drupal to Gatsby.
+So, migrating to a static site generator, like Jekyll or Gatsby, seemed like a good idea.
+Gatsby is also a great opportunity to learn React and then get hosting for free using something like GitHub Pages.
+This post is going to describe how to migrate a simple blog--that has featured images on the posts, comments and tags--from Drupal to Gatsby.

 To facilitate exporting the site, the first thing I did was export the database from the mysql database server to an sqlite file that I could use locally.
 To do this I used the [mysql2sqlite](https://github.com/dumblob/mysql2sqlite) project, which, as described on the project page, can be done with two commands like: